The average person can only live about 3 to 5 minutes without air, 3 to 5 days without water, and about 3 weeks without food.

 1 – Buy a good water filter for your kitchen tap

-Use a glass, stainless steel or BPA-free plastic container that you can reuse.
-As simple as it sounds, it can save a family hundreds of dollars a year.
+Use a glass, stainless steel, or BPA-free plastic container that you can reuse.
+As simple as it sounds, it can save families hundreds of dollars a year.
 A water purifying system for the entire house is also a great investment.
-Not only will it provide healthy drinking water, bathing in filtered water is much better for your health and will also help save your water pipes from premature corrosion.
+Not only will it provide healthy drinking water, but bathing in filtered water is much better for your health and will also help save your water pipes from premature corrosion.

 2 – Don’t use bottled water unless you have no other choice

 In case of an emergency or in a place where clean filtered water is not available, bottled water may be your only choice.
-Be certain to make the commitment to keep it out of our landfills and the ocean by properly recycling the empty bottle.
+Be certain to make the commitment to keep it out of our landfills and the ocean by properly recycling empty bottles.

 3 – Get rid of your lawn!
 Save money and your health

-Each year, tons of toxic chemicals go into maintaining lawns and trickles into and pollutes our water supply.
-Also, the exhaust fumes and noise pollution from lawn mowers, blowers and other gas-powered home appliances are one of the great secret polluters of our environments.
-Why waste your precious time each week, inhaling lawnmower exhaust fumes and driving your neighbors crazy with listening to all the noise?
-Take the time to plant low maintenance ground cover, grow an organic garden and save your time and money and spend it on doing what you love to do.
+Each year, tons of toxic chemicals go into maintaining lawns and trickle into and pollute our water supply.
+Also, the exhaust fumes and noise pollution from lawn mowers, blowers, and other gas-powered home appliances are one of the great secret polluters of our environment.
+Why waste your precious time each week, inhaling lawnmower exhaust fumes and driving your neighbors crazy by listening to all the noise?
+Take the time to plant low-maintenance ground cover, grow an organic garden and save your time and money and spend it on doing what you love to do.

 4 – Only use natural, eco-friendly products

 We now have many natural products that perform as well as their toxic chemical equivalent.
-Sure, natural products may cost a little more, but the secondary cost of using chemicals: getting sick, pollution, taxes to repair our ecosystem (Why aren’t the companies who made these products paying for the damage?) is not cost effective in the long run.
+Sure, natural products may cost a little more, but the secondary cost of using chemicals: getting sick, pollution, and taxes to repair our ecosystem (Why aren’t the companies who made these products paying for the damage?) is not cost-effective in the long run.